-When someone is accused of a crime, a bail amount may be set for said person to be released from custody prior to their hearing date.
+When someone is accused of a crime, a bail amount may be set for the said person to be released from custody prior to their hearing date.
 Paying bail to the court guarantees that the defendant will appear in court as scheduled.
 Bail allows an arrested person to remain free until their conviction and ensures their presence at all pre-trial hearings.

 How Can Bail Be Paid?